nathancarter/nathancarter.github.io/index.md

-I joined the faculty of [Bentley University](www.bentley.edu) and have worked in logic, group theory visualization, computer graphics, educational software, and social network analysis.
+I joined the faculty of [Bentley University](www.bentley.edu) and have worked in logic, group theory visualization, computer graphics, data science, educational software, and social network analysis.

 ## For more information